History of the United States Army: Post Vietnam War

 A "Total Force Policy" was adopted by Chief of Staff of the Army General Creighton Abrams in the aftermath of the Vietnam War and involved treating the three components of the Army – the Regular Army, the Army National Guard and the Army Reserve as a single force.

 Training and Doctrine Command was established as a major U.S. Army command on 1 July 1973.
 The new command, along with the U.S. Army Forces Command (FORSCOM), was created from the Continental Army Command (CONARC) located at Fort Monroe, Virginia.
-That action was the major innovation in the Army's post-Vietnam reorganization, borne of the realization that CONARC's obligations and span of control were too broad for efficient focus.
+That action was the major innovation in the Army's post-Vietnam reorganization, born of the realization that CONARC's obligations and span of control were too broad for efficient focus.
 The new organization functionally realigned the major Army commands in the continental United States.
 CONARC, and Headquarters, as well as U.S. Army Combat Developments Command (CDC), situated at Fort Belvoir, Virginia, were discontinued, with TRADOC and FORSCOM at Fort Belvoir assuming the realigned missions.
 TRADOC assumed the doctrine development mission from CDC and took over the individual training mission formerly the responsibility of CONARC.
 The new command also assumed control from CONARC of the major Army installations in the United States housing Army training centers and branch schools.
 FORSCOM assumed CONARC's operational responsibility for the command and readiness of all divisions and corps in the continental U.S. and for the installations where they were based.

 The 1980s was mostly a decade of reorganization.
 The Army converted to an all-volunteer force with greater emphasis on training and technology.
 The Goldwater–Nichols Act of 1986 created Unified Combatant Commands, bringing the Army together with the other three military branches under unified, geographically-organized command structures.
 The Army also played a role in the invasions of Grenada in 1983 (Operation Urgent Fury) and Panama in 1989 (Operation Just Cause).

 By 1989, Germany was nearing reunification and the Cold War was coming to a close.
 Army leadership reacted by starting to plan for a reduction in strength.
-By November 1989, Pentagon briefers were laying out plans for 'Operation Quicksilver,' a plan to reduce Army endstrength by 23%, from 750,000 to 580,000.
+By November 1989, Pentagon briefers were laying out plans for Operation Quicksilver, a plan to reduce Army endstrength by 23%, from 750,000 to 580,000.
 A number of incentives were used to accomplish this reduction, including early retirement.
-In 1990, Iraq invaded its smaller neighbor, Kuwait, and U.S. land forces, led by the 82nd Airborne Division, quickly deployed to assure the protection of Saudi Arabia.
-In January 1991, Operation Desert Storm commenced, and a U.S.-led coalition deployed over 500,000 troops, the bulk of them from U.S. Army formations, to drive out Iraqi forces.
-The campaign ended in a victory for coalition forces, swiftly routing an Iraqi Army organized along Soviet lines in just one hundred hours.